grahamplata/hugo/content/posts/wookies/index.md

 ### Personal

-- **Warm/Waterproof Layers** – Mountain weather changes rapidly; bring hoodies, a rain jacket, poncho, or even a garbage bag
+- **Warm/Waterproof Layers** – Mountain weather changes rapidly; bring hoodies, a rain jacket, a poncho, or even a garbage bag
 - **Bonfire Attire** – Nights get cold at elevation; pack accordingly
 - **Cash** – For local spots like Topco Tavern or buying merch
 - **Camera/Phone** – For photography at spots like Brushy Mountain Penitentiary
 - **Respectful Attitude** – Adhere to the "#StayInYourLane" and "Don't be a dildo" guidelines

-## The drive out
+## The Drive Out

 Driving from central Pennsylvania to the Dragon is a long haul.
-At about 9-10hrs, it's definitely a journey, but it's been worth it for those few days of driving.
-I've learned picking up audiobooks and podcasts makes the drive go by faster.
+At about 9–10 hours, it's definitely a journey, but it's worth it for those few days of driving.
+I've learned that audiobooks and podcasts make the drive go by faster.

-> Jurassic park was a great listen.
+> Jurassic Park was a great listen.

-{{< figure src="IMG_5295.jpg" alt="Wookies in t    he Woods" caption="Pilgrimage to Buc-ee's for Beaver nuggets and clean bathrooms." >}}
+{{< figure src="IMG_5295.jpg" alt="Wookies in the Woods" caption="Pilgrimage to Buc-ee's for Beaver Nuggets and clean bathrooms." >}}

 ## The Event

 Drive.
 Just drive.
-It is one of the best scenic mountain rides I have ever been on.
+It's one of the best scenic mountain drives I've ever done.
 Every road is different, with new challenges and rewards.

 {{< figure src="L1000187_preview.jpeg" alt="Wookies in the Woods" caption="Fontana Dam" >}}